tomhuhges/notes/code/js_redux.md

 ### mapDispatchToProps

-this function determines the actions you want to expose to the container component. you can use redux's `bindActionCreators` function to inject dispatch functionality into each action:
+this function determines the actions you want to expose to the container component (ie. **the actions the component needs to use**). you can use redux's `bindActionCreators` function to inject dispatch functionality into each action:

 ```js
 import { bindActionCreators } from 'redux'